-What are we doing about it?
+What did we do about it?

-Ya’axché’s ranger teams have been trained in tree identification, monitoring and effective patrolling, which has resulted in zero records of illegal Honduran rosewood logging in the two target protected areas in 2016 and 2017, compared to a total of nine incidents reported over 2013-2015.
+Ya’axché’s ranger teams have been trained in tree identification, monitoring and effective patrolling, which has resulted in zero records of illegal Honduran rosewood logging in the two target protected areas between 2016-2020, compared to a total of nine incidents reported over 2013-2015.
 With illegal logging still a common occurrence in other parts of Belize, the successful prevention of Honduran rosewood logging in these two protected areas is a significant achievement, and offers a model of best practice for replication in other sites.
+In 2017, we initiated activities with eight villages, with the aim of mobilising support for Honduran rosewood planting, to increase regeneration of the species.

-We have also been working to raise national awareness of rosewood conservation and positive progress has included the government’s decision in 2017 to increase penalties for harvesting rosewood from within protected areas, strengthening the deterrent to potential loggers.
-Plus in 2017 we initiated activities with eight villages, with the aim of mobilising support for Honduran rosewood planting, to increase regeneration of the species.
+We also worked to raise national awareness of rosewood conservation and, in 2017, the government increased penalties for harvesting rosewood from within protected areas, strengthening the deterrent to potential loggers.